Forever Vacancy: A Colors in Darkness Anthology

 The elevator doors opened and Stephanie ran inside.
 The last picture taken was a blur of her palm.

-Want to find our what surprises are waiting for Stephanie in room 228?
-Read Forever Vacancy.
+What surprises are waiting for Stephanie in room 228?